MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/cside/cside-command-prompt.md

 >  If you import from a .txt file and there is a conflict, then the objects in the import file overwrite the existing objects in the database.

 > [!NOTE]
 >  After you import an object from a .txt file, you must compile the object before you use it.
 If you import an object from a .fob file, then the object is compiled automatically after it is imported.

+*suppressbuildsearchindex*
+When importing objects from a .fob file, specifies whether the command will also build the object search index.
+The parameter has the following values:

+-   **no** or **0** \(default\) - the search index in not built.
+-   **yes** or **1** – the search index in not built..

+ Building the search index makes sure that pages and reports, which are properly configured for search, can be found by the **Tell Me** feature in the client (for more information, see [Adding Pages and Reports to Tell Me](../developer/devenv-al-menusuite-functionality.md).
+Building the search index will add time to the import operation.

+This can be useful if you are importing several .fob files.
+In which case, for example, you could use `suppressbuildsearchindex=yes` parameter on all `import` commands except the last one.
+Or, you can skip the search index from the command, and run it afterward from the [!INCLUDE[nav_dev_long_md.md](../developer/includes/nav_dev_long_md.md)] by selecting **Tools** > **Build Object Search Index**.

  ### Remarks
  You use the **ImportObjects** command with the finsql.exe from a command prompt. finsql.exe is the executable file that runs the development environment.
 By default, finsql.exe is located at [!INCLUDE[navnow_x86install](../developer/includes/navnow_x86install_md.md)]\\RoleTailored Client\\.

  To import objects from a .txt file, you must have a developer license.
 To import objects from a .fob file, you can have either an end-user license or a developer license.

- You can specify parameters in any order.

 ### Example
  This example shows how to run a command to import the objects from a .fob file into [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 If any of the objects to import already exist in the database, then overwrite them with the objects from the import file.

 ```
-finsql.exe command=importobjects, file=C:\NewObjects.fob, servername=TestComputer01, database="Demo Database NAV (9-0)", ImportAction=overwrite
+finsql.exe command=importobjects, file=C:\NewObjects.fob, servername=TestComputer01, database="Demo Database BC", ImportAction=overwrite
 ```
 ## <a name="ImportTranslate"></a>ImportTranslate
 Imports UI text strings for objects from a text file to a specified [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database.